List of Lorien Legacies characters: Regal

 Regal is a quieter Chimæra that takes the form of a hawk.
 He was experimented on at the Mogadorian facility at Plum Island.
 Later, Regal is left at Ashwood Estates to protect Malcolm.
 In "United as One", Regal is one of the five left behind as a gift to protect the Human Garde known as Caleb.

 Stanley

 Stanley is a Chimæra sent on the second ship from Lorien.
 In The Forgotten Ones, Stanley is one of the Chimæra that Adamus rescued from Plum Island.
-In The Revenge of Seven, Samuel befriends his new Chimæra in the form of a fat orange cat.
-Samuel names the cat Stanley (the name of Nine's alter ego), as he believes the fat cat resembles Nine.
+In The Revenge of Seven, Sam Goode befriends his new Chimæra in the form of a fat orange cat.
+Sam Goode names the cat Stanley (the name of Nine's alter ego), as he believes the fat cat resembles Nine.
 Stanley was experimented on at the Mogadorian facility at Plum Island.
 Later, he is left at Ashwood Estates to protect Malcolm.
-In "United as One", Stanley is one of the five left behind as a gift to protect the Human Garde known as Samuel.
+In "United as One", Stanley is one of the five left behind as a gift to protect the Human Garde known as Sam Goode.